Three risk patterns hiding in your compliance data

 What it usually means: Something is moving in the organization.
 An uptick in workplace conduct issues in one unit often reflects a management change.
 Financial misconduct climbing gradually in a region often precedes something larger.
 The pattern appears in the data before it appears anywhere else.

-Why it matters: Compliance is one of the few functions that see across regions, departments, and hierarchies simultaneously.
-Category drift lets you use that visibility proactively, not just as a record of what happened.
-A category trending up gives the board information worth knowing.
-Not because something bad is certain.
-Because the program is working as an early warning system, which is what a healthy program does.
+Why it matters: Category drift gives the board information worth knowing.
+Not because something bad is certain, but because the program is working as an early warning system, which is exactly what a healthy program does.

 What to do: Calibrate before escalating, because not every upward trend is meaningful.
 Check absolute volume, verify whether one cluster of related reports is driving the trend.
 Once you've ruled out noise, treat a genuine drift as an invitation to investigate.